-These results immediately raise future questions about the nature of neuronal computations.
-As experiments advance to record from larger populations across species, neural systems, and imaging modalities,\cite{Stringer-01, Gauthier-01, Dag-01, Demas-01, Urai-01, Steinmetz-02} does neuronal activity consistently arise from minimal computations?
-Additionally, by wiring the models of different neurons together, we arrive at a highly recurrent neural network.\cite{Hopfield-01, Schneidman-01, Meshulam-03, Lynn-15, Hopfield-02, Amit-01} What can such networks reveal about the computational and dynamical properties of populations as a whole?
-Finally, because each model is derived from the statistical dependencies between neurons, the inferred connectivity may reflect not only causal interactions, but also functional correlations due to latent variables.
-If the underlying population is defined by an Ising model---equivalent to a stochastic Hopfield network,\cite{Hopfield-01} Boltzmann machine,\cite{Ackley-01} or maximum entropy model\cite{Schneidman-01, Meshulam-03, Lynn-15, Lynn-16}---then we show that the inferred computations recover the true underlying interactions (Supplementary Information).
-As connectomes mapping the wiring between neurons become increasingly available,\cite{White-01, Lin-02, Loomba-01, Dorkenwald-01, Shapson-01} how does the inferred connectivity relate to underlying synaptic connectivity?
+These results raise future questions about the nature of dependencies between neurons.
+As experiments advance to record from larger populations across species, neural systems, and imaging modalities,\cite{Stringer-01, Gauthier-01, Dag-01, Demas-01, Urai-01, Steinmetz-02} does neuronal activity consistently arise from direct dependencies?
+Of particular interest are electrophysiological recordings, which have sufficient temporal resolution to resolve individual spikes (Supplementary Information).\cite{Buzsaki-02, Wei-01} However, current large-scale recordings (for example, using Neuropixels\cite{Steinmetz-02,Steinmetz-03}) probe spatially elongated or discontiguous populations, potentially limiting the study of direct dependencies between neurons.
+Additionally, while our results suggest that most time-delayed dependencies are explained by instantaneous dependencies (Fig.~\ref{fig_corr}), one can immediately generalize our framework to include those that are not (Supplementary Information).\cite{Pillow-01} What do these significant time-delayed dependencies reveal about neural dynamics?
+Finally, as discussed above, the inferred neural network reflects not only causal interactions, but also functional correlations due to latent variables.\cite{Sykova-01, Morrell-01, Dag-01, Randi-01, Gauthier-01, Meshulam-03, Das-01} If the underlying population is defined by an Ising model---equivalent to a stochastic Hopfield network\cite{Hopfield-01} or Boltzmann machine\cite{Ackley-01}---we show that the inferred weights recover the true underlying interactions (Supplementary Information).
+As experiments mapping the wiring between neurons continue to advance,\cite{White-01, Lin-02, Loomba-01, Dorkenwald-01, Shapson-01} how does the inferred functional connectivity relate to underlying synaptic connectivity?
 The framework presented here provides the tools to begin answering these questions.

 { \myfont \textbf{Methods}} \rule{\textwidth}{.5pt}

 \begin{methods}